munificent/ui-as-code/Motivation.md

 padding: isWindows ? null : const EdgeInsets.all(20.0),
 ```

+Treating a `null` as distinct from not passing it at all isn't great API design,
-Even in cases where that *does* work, there's only so much code one can
+but it does happen.
+Even in cases where you can pass `null` to indicate the
-reasonably jam into a conditional expression.
-To conditionally omit that
+absence of a parameter, there's only so much code one can reasonably jam into a
+`? <stuff...> : null` conditional expression.

-parameter, you end up rearranging your program significantly:
+Instead, to conditionally omit a parameter, you end up rearranging your program
+significantly:

 ```dart
 Widget build(BuildContext context) {